-At Circle In, we can’t get enough of dedicated working parents who challenge corporate stereotypes and advocate loudly for inclusion and diversity in the workplace.
+At Circle In, we rally behind dedicated working parents who challenge corporate stereotypes and advocate loudly for inclusion and diversity in the workplace.
 Enter Ghislaine Entwisle, a senior executive whose reputation for actively promoting a higher representation of women in executive leadership roles, encouraging flexible working, and driving real change has us completely awestruck.
 Ghislaine offers some fabulous career advice and lets us in on how she handles the juggle struggle.

 Can you tell us about your career journey?

 I grew up in South Africa before moving to Australia for university studies.
 I did a commerce and IT double degree and started out as an IT risk and audit professional, before moving into corporate strategy, business process improvement and management, and technology consulting.
 Along the way, I’ve spent five years living and working in the UK and Switzerland.
 I’ve worked at EY, Accenture, and now Protiviti, and enjoyed work experience in the US, China, Singapore, and Indonesia.
 I am also on the technical advisory board of the Australian Computer Society.